 • Once the tops have mostly dried, harvest the onions and place them in a warm, dry place to cure.
 We’ll put a cheap box fan on them to increase air circulation.
 Curing onions well will make sure they keep longer in storage.

-• Allow 2 weeks for the tops to die off and dry out then trim them off about 3″ above the crown.
+• First of all, allow 2 weeks for the tops to die off and dry out then trim them off about 3″ above the crown.

-• Store cured onions in a dark place, just above freezing temperatures.
+• Also, store cured onions in a dark place, just above freezing temperatures.

 • If your onions begin to sprout, you can always preserve them by caramelizing them and canning them in a pressure canner.